A fictionalized scary real life experience.

 The city was approximately thirty miles north of where I lived in a small town south of the Colorado/Wyoming border.
 It was more or less a direct shot up Interstate 25 and ran through an open stretch of land, and past the monument on either side of the highway.
 Huge boulders stood where two tribes of Native American indians from times past had waited, fought, and either conquered or died.

-We'd had the usual cold weather and a blanket of snow before so it wasn't a big deal to drive there since usually the pass was cleared by snowplows.
-In fact, the sun was shining.
+It was November, and we'd had the usual cold weather and a blanket of snow before, so it wasn't a big deal to drive there since usually the pass was cleared by snowplows.
+In fact, the sun was making a kind of bounce lighting effect.

-Waiters with steaming plates of food rushed by where we were seated.
-The aroma was delightful and the hum of the restaurant comforting.
+Waiters in white attire, holding steaming plates of food rushed by where we were seated.
+The aroma was delightful and the humm of the restaurant comforting.
 Snippets of conversation drifted around us as we ate.

 "Where are you headed?" someone asked another patron.